iPaulPro/lens-modules/README.md

 This repository contains the module contracts from the core Lens Protocol repo ([link](https://github.com/lens-protocol/core/tree/5454b58664fab805b6888a68ff40915d251f32f3/contracts)) as a standalone library, useful in Hardhat and Foundry projects.

-It provides all the libraries, interfaces, and base classes required when creating follow, collection, and Open Action modules.
+It provides all the libraries, interfaces, and base contracts required when creating follow, collect, and Open Action modules.

 ## Installation